Where will state & local governments spend their IT stimulus dollars?

 With few exceptions, most state and local governments begin their new fiscal year on July 1, and most are still working to determine how these new funds will be allocated to IT investment.

-Please join MeriTalk for a virtual program to highlight the new federal stimulus program and related funding that’s been provided from Washington to boost state and local IT efforts and hear how they will be applying those funds for modernizing legacy case management systems, expanding broadband, improving cybersecurity, mitigating fraud and other initiatives.
+View a virtual program that highlights the new federal stimulus program and related funding that’s been provided from Washington to boost state and local IT efforts and hear how they will be applying those funds for modernizing legacy case management systems, expanding broadband, improving cybersecurity, mitigating fraud and other initiatives.

 Our program includes viewpoints from Capitol Hill, state and local CIOs and budget officials, Federal agencies, and industry leaders.